ionStici/frontend/js/async/concurrency.md

 However, we can emulate concurrency using the event loop.

-At a hign level, asynchronous code can be pushed to web APIs and directed back into the stack via the event queue and event loop.
+At a hign level, asynchronous code can be pushed to web APIs and then directed back into the stack via the event queue and event loop.

 <br>